aplteam/Tatin/docs/TatinForContributors.md

 Note that Tatin is managed by the [acre project management tool](https://github.com/the-carlisle-group/Acre-Desktop).
 If you are not familiar with acre you are advised to spend an hour or so playing with it before using it for serious work.

-Though it is possible making changes to Tatin or adding code without acre, it is much easier to use acre.
+Though it is possible making changes to Tatin or adding code without acre, using acre makes this much easier.

 ## Requirements

 In order to work on Tatin you need at least Dyalog 18.0 Unicode (it will never run in Classic).

-You need one of: Windows, Linux, Mac-OS.
+You need one of:

+* Windows
+* Linux
+* Mac-OS.

 The Pi is not supported but that restriction might be lifted with a later version.
 AIX will not be supported.

 ## How to work on Tatin